HackerJamCluj/snake-sensehat/README.md

-This is an implementation of the snake game that runs on the Raspberry-pi SenseHat.
+This is version of the implementation of the snake game, originally posted by jonasvinther here ( https://github.com/jonasvinther/snake/blob/master/snake.py )

 Run with: python snake.py